 EU students from 2021: Following the UK’s exit from the EU, the UK government has made changes to eligibility for Student Finance where students are beginning their training in 2021 entry.
 EU students will not be treated as home students and will require student visas.
 Therefore, we will not be able to accept applications from EU applicants for 2021 entry onwards.

 SPTI welcomes applications for the Accreditation of Prior Learning (APL).
 If you think that past experiences and learning may be used toward gaining formal credit toward study at SPTI, you may be able to apply for APL.
-To read our APL Policy, please download it here.
+For more information, please click here.

 Interviews are conducted with the Programme Leader or an experienced professional counsellor/psychotherapist and is likely to be for a minimum of 30 minutes duration.
 At interview, you will need to demonstrate that you have, or have the potential to develop, the following attributes: